 Disclosure: This article contains affiliate links.
 You can read my full policy here.

-That’s why I really appreciate the work done by Bark Across America to protect kids.
+These threats are why I really appreciate the work done by Bark Across America to protect kids.
 In fact, their technology has alerted parents to 31 thousand self-harm threats, and 16 school shootings have been prevented by Bark.

 Check out this review of Bark Across America and see if it’s right for your family.